Loka's Board of Trustees

 Technology (University of Chicago Press, 1998).

-Rick Worthington, Chair, is Professor of Politics at
+Rick Worthington, Chair, is a Professor of Politics at

 Pomona